 - Check out the best cheap laptop deals

-Nvidia's RTX Super chips, the 2070 and 2080 (along with Max-Q variants), will give you stronger gaming performance and the option to enable ray-tracing (a realistic lighting system).
-Of course, we’ve yet to see ray tracing implemented in any AAA VR games.
 The era of RTX isn't simply a refresh of our best gaming laptops, but a complete redesign of the best VR-ready systems.
-And now, Nvidia recently introduced RTX 30 chips. which intend to give the aforementioned graphics cards a much needed performance boost.
+Nvidia's relatively new RTX 30 chips intend to give the aforementioned graphics cards a much needed performance boost.

 Check out our Oculus Rift S review and HTC Vive Cosmos review to see which popular VR-headset you prefer, and you can also watch them face-off.
 If you're done with wires, check out our Oculus Quest 2 review.
 If you're thinking about getting a more expensive headset, see our Valve Index review.